 In May 2011, the Financial Accounting Standards Board ("FASB") issued an update to Topic 820-Fair Value Measurements and Disclosures of the Accounting Standards Codification.
 This update provides guidance on how fair value accounting should be applied where its use is already required or permitted by other standards.
 The guidance does not extend the use of fair value accounting.
-We will adopt this guidance effective January 1, 2012, as required.
-The adoption of this standard will not impact our consolidated financial statements.
+We adopted this guidance effective January 1, 2012, as required, and the adoption did not have a significant impact to our consolidated financial statements.

 In June 2011, the FASB issued an update to Topic 220-Comprehensive Income of the Accounting Standards Codification.
 The update is intended to increase the prominence of other comprehensive income in the financial statements.
-The guidance requires that we present components of comprehensive income in either one continuous or two separate, but consecutive financial statements and no longer permits the presentation of comprehensive income in the Consolidated Statement of Shareholders' Equity.
-We will adopt this new guidance effective January 1, 2012, as required, and the adoption will not have a significant impact on our consolidated financial statements.
+The guidance requires that we present components of comprehensive income in either one continuous or two separate, but consecutive, financial statements and no longer permits the presentation of comprehensive income in the Consolidated Statement of Shareholders' Equity.
+We adopted this new guidance effective January 1, 2012, as required.
+The adoption did not have a significant impact on our consolidated financial statements.
+We are now presenting components of comprehensive income on one statement, our Consolidated Statements of Income and Other Comprehensive Income.

-In September 2011, the FASB issued an update to Topic 350 - Intangibles - Goodwill and Other of the Accounting Standards Codification.
-The objective of this update is to simplify how entities, both public and nonpublic test goodwill for impairment.
-The amendments in the update permit an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in Topic 350.
+In July 2012, the FASB issued an update to Topic 350 - Intangibles - Goodwill and Other of the Accounting Standards Codification.
+The objective of this update is to simplify how entities test indefinite lived intangibles for impairment.
+The amendments in the update permit an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of the indefinite lived intangible asset is less than its carrying amount as a basis for determining whether it is necessary to perform the quantitative test described in Topic 350.
 The more-likely-than-not threshold is defined as having a likelihood of more than 50 percent.
-We adopted this new guidance effective during the fourth quarter of 2011.
-The adoption of this standard did not impact our consolidated financial statements.
+We will adopt this guidance effective January 1, 2013 as required, and do not expect the adoption to have a significant impact to our consolidated financial statements.